Genealogy-valued Feller diffusion

 In particular we know that the single ancestor subfamily conditioned to survive forever, evaluated at time $T$ is a random variable with values in $\U(T)$ should be \emph{scaled by $T^{-1}$} in the \emph{distances} and in the \emph{total mass}, to converge to a limiting object in $\U$.
 Recall that we have identified in this object in Theorem~\ref{TH.KOLMO} as $\mfU^\dagger_1$ which equals $\mfU^\ast_1$ in law.
 Indeed if we project the claimed limit $\mfU^{\dagger, \sqcup}_1$ onto the genealogy, i.e.\ from $\U^{\R}$ to $\U$ we obtain $\mfU^\dagger_1$.
 This means if we condition on having a surviving subfamily starting at site $0$, we obtain a limiting genealogy in $\U$.

-We also know that the sites where with single ancestor subfamilies which survive till time $T$ started, converge to a Poisson point process on $\R$ if we \emph{scale space by $T$}.
-Hence these different clumps sit in distance of order $t$ while the population sits essentially on a smaller scale and the subfamilies separate as $t \to \infty$.
+We also know that the set of those sites, where with single ancestor subfamilies which survive till time $T$ are located and we have started initially in a translation invariant law, will converge in law to a Poisson point process on $\R$ if we \emph{scale space by $T$}.
+Hence these different clumps sit in distance of order $t$ while the population descending from the founders up to time $t$ sits essentially on a smaller spatial scale and the subfamilies separate as $t \to \infty$.

 \paragraph{Step 2} \emph{Second}, we project the state of $\wt U^{z,\dagger}_t$ from $\U^{\R}$ onto $\mcM(\R^1)$.
 This is the classical super random walk which is the size-biased and scaled and is given again by the Evans process, recall that the result of Evans works for superprocesses in general geographic spaces.
 Hence, in the limit $t\to\infty$, we want to obtain an immortal particle following a Brownian motion in $\R$ and which is marked with a \emph{color} and the explicit time coordinate and throws off superprocesses on $\R$, marked with the current color (which is inherited) and explicit time and then project this from $\mcM(\R \times [0,\infty))$ on $\mcM (\R)$.